MDARH/MDARH/README.md

 - Web Development Course Completed from [Creative IT Institute](https://www.creativeitinstitute.com/) at 2017 about 6 Months.
   - Course was designed with HTML, CSS, PHP, Wordpress, Codeignator and Laravel.
 - Web Development Course Running on [Programming Hero](https://web.programming-hero.com/)
-  - Course about HTML, CSS, Vanilla JavaScript, React, Vite, React Router, Firebase and many more.
+  - Course about HTML, CSS, JavaScript, React, Vite, React Router, Firebase and many more.

 ## How to reach me